Nguyễn Thị Bình

-Nguyễn Thị Bình (/vi/; born Nguyễn Thị Châu Sa /vi/; 26 May 1927), also known as Madame Bình, is a South Vietnamese revolutionary leader, diplomat and politician.
+Madam Nguyễn Thị Bình (/vi/; born Nguyễn Thị Châu Sa /vi/; 26 May 1927), also known as Madame Bình, is a South Vietnamese revolutionary leader, diplomat and politician.
 She became internationally known for her role as the Viet Cong (NLF)'s chief diplomat (Note: as Minister of Foreign Affairs of the Provisional Revolutionary Government of the Republic of South Vietnam) and leading its delegation to the Paris Peace Conference.
 The only woman among the signatories of the 1973 peace accords that ended American intervention in the Vietnam War, she later served in the government of reunified Vietnam after the Fall of Saigon and later became the country's Vice President in 1992.
 She is the first woman in Vietnamese history to be appointed a cabinet minister.

 Life and work

 Photo of Nguyễn Thị Bình (centre-left) with Nguyễn Thị Định alongside other "Long-Haired Army" leaders.

 Nguyễn Thị Bình was born in 1927 in An Tịch village, Châu Thành district, Sa Đéc Province (now Phú Hựu commune, Đồng Tháp province) and is a granddaughter of the Nationalist leader Phan Chu Trinh.
 She studied French at Lycée Sisowath in Cambodia and worked as a teacher during the French colonisation of Vietnam.
 She joined Vietnam's Communist Party in 1948.
 From 1945 to 1951, she took part in various intellectual movements against the French colonists.
 Subsequently, she was arrested and jailed between 1951 and 1953 in Chí Hòa Prison (Saigon) by the French colonial authority in Vietnam.

-Nguyễn Thị Bình with Mao Zedong.

 During the Vietnam War, she became a member of the Vietcong's Central Committee and a vice-chairperson of the South Vietnamese Women's Liberation Association.
 In 1969 she was appointed foreign minister of the Provisional Revolutionary Government of the Republic of South Vietnam.
 A fluent French speaker, Bình played a major role in the Paris Peace Accords, an agreement that was supposed to end the war and restore peace in Vietnam, which entered into force on 17 January 1973.
 She was expected to be replaced by a male Vietcong representative after preliminary talks, but quickly became one of the group's most visible international public figures.
 During this time, she was famous for representing Vietnamese women with her elegant and gracious style, and was referred to by the media as "Madame Bình".
 She was the only woman who signed the Paris Peace Accords.